pantheon-systems/documentation/source/content/guides/wordpress-developer/07-wordpress-s3.md

 anchorid: wordpress-s3
 ---

-This section provides information on how to integrate AWS S3 storage with your WordPress Pantheon site.
+This section provides information on how to integrate Amazon Web Services (AWS) S3 storage with your WordPress Pantheon site.

-Amazon Web Services (AWS) offers Simple Storage Service (S3) for scalable storage and content distribution, which can be integrated with sites running on Pantheon.
-Pantheon already offers content distribution through the [Global CDN](/guides/global-cdn), but S3 is a good option for addressing issues with [highly populated directories](/guides/filesystem/large-files) or serving large files.
+AWS offers Simple Storage Service (S3) for scalable storage and content distribution that you can integrate with sites running on Pantheon.
+Pantheon already offers content distribution through our [Global CDN](/guides/global-cdn), but S3 is a good option for addressing issues with [highly populated directories](/guides/filesystem/large-files) or serving large files.

 ## Before You Begin